Last updated on July 6th, 2022 at 03:51 pm

 Anil had the brilliant idea to call the course, “From Your Head to Your Feet: The Dance of Leadership.”

 Teaching a full two-week course would be a leap for me.
-I have guest-lectured at many colleges locally on topics like leadership, communications and marketing.
+I have guest-lectured at many colleges locally on topics like leadership, communications, and marketing.
 I’ve presented at national conferences on best practices in city government.
 I’ve taught weekend and day-long workshops.
-All of the above are in my “comfort zone” now, although I had some trepidation before I leapt into each one.
+All of the above are in my “comfort zone” now, although I had some trepidation before I leaped into each one.

 And of course, teaching dance is something that I did for five years, so introducing that into the curriculum would be pure joy.

 So when I returned to the US in February, I set a deadline in my calendar to complete and submit my curriculum proposal before the proposals were to be reviewed in March.
 I asked friends of mine who are professors to see their curriculum outlines, just so I’d have a model from which to work.

 I was a little nervous about “getting it right” and wondered what the leadership at SOIL would think.
 But I forced myself to just put the time in to come up with a draft, edit it, and polish it some more until it felt “right.”
 It was fun weaving together the lessons from the dancing with the core elements of strategic planning.
 I was sure I could add value to the students’ lives.